Factbox - Sanctions imposed on Iran

 -- The 2010 law imposes penalties on firms that supply Iran with refined petroleum products worth more than $5 million over 12 months.
 It also effectively deprives foreign banks of access to the U.S. financial system if they do business with Iranian banks or the Revolutionary Guards.

--- In May, the United States blacklisted a 21st Iranian state bank, the Bank of Industry and Mines, for handling transactions on behalf of two previously sanctioned institutions, Bank Mellat and Europaeisch-Iranische Handelsbank.
+-- In May, the United States blacklisted a 21st Iranian state bank, the Bank of Industry and Mine, for handling transactions on behalf of two previously sanctioned institutions, Bank Mellat and Europaeisch-Iranische Handelsbank.

 -- On June 11, it announced new sanctions applicable to the Islamic Revolutionary Guard Corps, the Basij Resistance Force, Iran's Law Enforcement Forces and its commander, Ismail Ahmadi Moghadam.
 The sanctions freeze any of the targets' assets under U.S. jurisdiction and bar U.S. persons and institutions from dealing with them.

 -- On November 21 the United States named Iran as an area of "primary money laundering concern," a step designed to dissuade non-U.S. banks from dealing with it.
-The United States also blacklisted 11 entities suspected of aiding its nuclear programmes; and expanded sanctions to target companies that aid its oil and petrochemical industries.
+The United States also blacklisted 11 entities suspected of aiding its nuclear programs; and expanded sanctions to target companies that aid its oil and petrochemical industries.
+However it stopped short of targeting Iran's central bank.

 -- U.S. sanctions against Iran can be found on the Treasury Department's Office of Foreign Assets Control website: here Department's Office of Foreign Assets Control website: here iran.aspx